 The most significant enhancement: is the sound

-When combined with the stand, which has a back that pivots along its length, there are several different angling options and techniques to steady the camera.
-This is an excellent solution not just for video bloggers but also for bands that have to set up a camera in a confined place because of space constraints.
+Combined with the stand, which has a back that pivots along its length, there are several different angling options and techniques to steady the camera.
+This is an excellent solution for video bloggers and bands that have to set up a camera in a confined place because of space constraints.

 In addition to that, there is something called a Pan Table.
 This is an optional attachment that gives users the ability to spin and operate the cam from a distance.

-To be more specific, users of Canon cameras may rotate the tiny X left to right, all the way up to 200 degrees, using the CameraAccess + software.
+To be more specific, users of Canon cameras may rotate the tiny X left to right, up to 200 degrees, using the CameraAccess + software.
 In addition to that, the table may tilt back and forth by up to 20 degrees.

 In addition, customers can record on their iOS and Android smart devices thanks to the inclusion of a WiFi connection and a Live Streaming option.

-There are more enhancements in specs compared to the mini, such as a quicker shutter speed (1/12–1/2000 sec) and many connecting choices, such as an HDMI port, mic terminal, and 1/8-inch output.
-The small does not have these features.
-Both the fisheye lens with a focal ratio of f/2.8 and the DIGIC DV 4 Image Processor is carried over from the previous model.
+There are more spec enhancements than the mini, such as a quicker shutter speed (1/12–1/2000 sec) and many connecting choices, such as an HDMI port, mic terminal, and 1/8-inch output.
+The small one does not have these features.
+However, the fisheye lens with a focal ratio of f/2.8 and the DIGIC DV 4 Image Processor are carried over from the previous model.

-The true advancement, on the other hand, may be found in the upgraded audio capability of the mini X, and more specifically, in the incorporation of a built-in electret stereo condenser microphone.
+On the other hand, the actual advancement may be found in the upgraded audio capability of the mini X and, more specifically, in incorporating a built-in electret stereo condenser microphone.

-A further new feature, known as Linear PCM audio recording, provides sound digitization for the music of a higher quality.
-The inclusion of a manual audio input control enables enhanced control over the recording process.
+A further new feature, Linear PCM audio recording, provides sound digitization for higher-quality music.
+In addition, theluding a manual audio input control enables enhanced control over the recording process.

-Even further, there is a function known as Audio Scene Select that allows users to pick from eight different recording modes to find the configurations that work best for the current shooting environment.
+Even further, a function known as Audio Scene Select allows users to pick from eight different recording modes to find the configurations that work best for the current shooting environment.

-Incorporating these qualities results in a rather straightforward deduction: the target audience for this camcorder is the musical community.
+Incorporating these qualities results in a relatively straightforward deduction: the target audience for this camcorder is the musical community.

-The old Vixia mini’s sound is not bad; it is suited for social media, and it costs $100 less than the updated model.
-While the considerably better audio features may be a godsend to certain bloggers and documentarians, the original Vixia mini’s sound is not terrible.
+The old Vixia mini’s sound is not bad; it is suited for social media and costs $100 less than the updated model.
+While the considerably better audio features may be a godsend to specific bloggers and documentarians, the original Vixia mini’s sound is not terrible.